Everyone knows that turtles can hold their breath for a really, really long time. But can you drown a turtle? Here’s the startling answer.

 - What if they do drown, is there anything you can do?

-You probably know that fish can breathe underneath the water.
-They can do this because they have these special organs called gills.
+You probably know that fish can breathe underwater.
+They can do this because they have special organs called gills.

 However, they do need to surface every now and again.